mitchellren123/NBA-Accolade-Analysis/README.md

 ![graph4](./Images/MVP_PER_boxandwhisker.png)

-The box-and-whisker plots contextualize MVP and DPOY seasonal performance against measures of central tendancy.
+The box-and-whisker plots contextualize MVP and DPOY seasonal performance against measures of central tendency.

 ### Modeling Approach

 I started my modeling process by splitting the cleaned dataset into Train and Test sets.
-For my baseline model - I built a multli-class Decision Tree Classifier that produced a Train Accuracy score of 100% and a Test Accuracy Score of 65% which suggested overfitting.
+For my baseline model - I built a multi-class Decision Tree Classifier that produced a Train Accuracy score of 100% and a Test Accuracy Score of 65% which suggested overfitting.
 Within the Test set classification report, I also noticed that the model performed much better on the majority class than the minority classes due to class imbalance.

 I took the following steps to iterate on my baseline model:
 - Conducted SMOTE resampling to address class imbalance